Catwoman (video game)

 Catwoman is an action-adventure video game based on the 2004 film of the same name based on the fictional character.
 It features the likeness of the film's lead actress Halle Berry, while the character's voice is provided by actress Jennifer Hale.
 This was developer Argonaut Software's final game for 19 years (not counting Star Fox 2, which was completed in 1995, but was not released until 2017) until the company's relaunch in 2024.

 Gameplay

-The game is third person action platformer where the player must use the heroine's cat-like strength and agility to travel through various environments and defeat various enemies.
-There is also sense exploration in the game, similar to the Tomb Raider series.
+The game is a third-person action platformer where the player must use the heroine's cat-like strength and agility to travel through various environments and defeat various enemies.
+There is also a sense of exploration in the game, similar to the Tomb Raider series.
 Catwoman can climb up walls and swing from metal poles to navigate through the environment.
 Catwoman must also solve puzzles at certain parts of the game to advance further.
 The game also features a combat system for when fighting enemies.
 The player is able to upgrade moves and perform simple combo strings.